BazzaCuda/KBDInds/README.md

 Displays an icon in the system tray which indicates (!) whether the keyboard's Numlock, Capslock or ScrollLock are on.

-Useful for keyboards that don't have LEDs for any or all of those keys.
+Useful for keyboards that don't have LEDs for some or all of those keys.

 Shamelessly pinched from an AutoHotKey script of the same name.